 Along the banks of the river in a couple of different places we saw families “panning” for gems.
 I thought they were panning for gold, but it was confirmed that they pan for gems.
 I wanted the boat driver to stop there, or at least slow down, so we could get to see an authentic slice of life on the Mekong in the dry season in Laos, but he was intent on getting us to our next destination – a village where we could sample homemade “whiskey”, which was essentially rice distilled to just about pure alcohol, and miles of stalls selling beautiful fabrics.
-I’m sure we are a great disappointment to the crafters of the world.
-We are not shoppers, and I’m honestly bewildered by anyone who counts shopping as a hobby though I gather many people get a lot of pleasure from it.

 The cave temple, Pak Ou, is huge, with a grand altar, and many Buddha statues of every size from tiny to gigantic.
 There’s also an outside altar where we found these two monks praying.